 - Make a thumb sized impression in the center of the hamburger patty before cooking.
 The burger tends to thicken in the middle as it cooks.
 The flatter the patty stays the more evenly it will cook.

-- Don’t fiddle with the burgers as they are cooking.
+- Don’t fiddle with the hamburger patties as they are cooking.
 Lay them in the pan or on the grill grates and leave them until they are ready to flip.

 - Cook a big batch of bacon in the oven to put on your Peanut Butter Burgers.
 Cooking bacon in the oven saves time and mess on the stovetop.